scikit-learn-contrib/MAPIE/doc/user_guide.rst

 .. image:: VTA-03-pi-tuto-rtfd_files/VTA-03-pi-tuto-rtfd_18_1.png

-As expected, the prediction intervals estimated by the “naive” method are slightly too narrow.
+As expected, the prediction intervals estimated by the Naive method are slightly too narrow.
 The Jackknife, Jackknife+, CV, and CV+ give similar widths that are very close to the true width.
 On the other hand, the widths estimated by Jackknife-minmax and CV-minmax are slightly too wide.
-Note that the widths given by the naive, Jackknife, and CV methods are constant since the prediction intervals are estimated upon the residuals of the training data only.
+Note that the widths given by the Naive, Jackknife, and CV methods are constant since the prediction intervals are estimated upon the residuals of the training data only.

-Let’s now compare the *effective* coverage, namely the fraction of test points whose true values lie within the prediction intervals, given by the different method.
-All the methods except the Naive one give effective coverage close to 0.95.
+Let’s now compare the *effective* coverage, namely the fraction of test points whose true values lie within the prediction intervals, given by the different methods.

 .. raw:: html